Joe

 Gracey

-“My time on the voyage allowed me to build my confidence and learn things I didn’t have any previous experience in like sailing.
+“My time on the voyage allowed me to build my confidence and learn things I didn’t have any previous experience in sailing.
 I find it so fascinating learning what everything is called and what it does!
 I met the most amazing people on my voyage and feel so alive and reconnected with myself.
 I’m on the autistic spectrum but that didn’t stop me from joining a voyage.
 In fact, it was amazing and I’ve gained both sailing skills and social life skills because of it.”

 Since her voyage onboard Faramir in 2024, Gracey has completed a BTEC in Forensic Science and has joined Nottingham University to study Astro Physics.
 She has also tried out dingy sailing at a local sailing club.
+Gracey is autistic but doesn’t let it hold her back to experience new opportunities and putting herself out of her comfort zone.

 Daniel